denoland/deno_install/README.md

 ### Response content cannot be parsed

 ```
+PS C:\> iwr https://deno.land/x/install/install.ps1 | iex
-PS C:\> iwr : The response content cannot be parsed because the Internet Explorer engine is not available, or Internet Explorer's first-launch configuration is not complete.
+iwr : The response content cannot be parsed because the Internet Explorer engine is not available, or Internet Explorer's first-launch configuration is not complete.
 Specify the UseBasicParsing parameter and try again.
 At line:1 char:1
 + iwr https://deno.land/x/install/install.ps1 | iex
 + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~